 Liz Hagerty advises clients on complex civil litigation matters pending before federal and state trial and appellate courts.
 Liz represents clients on a wide range of legal issues at all stages of litigation, including trial and settlement.
 She has handled class actions; contract disputes; constitutional challenges; patent, trademark, and copyright claims; partnership derivative actions; and litigation under various federal and state statutes.

 In addition, Liz is active in the firm's Pro Bono practice.
-She has written amicus briefs on behalf of the American Civil Liberties Union, served as trial counsel in a contested adoption proceeding, and currently represents a class of D.C. residents challenging the city's failure to provide adequate language services.
+She has written amicus briefs on behalf of the American Civil Liberties Union, served as trial counsel in a contested adoption proceeding, and recently secured significant reforms to the District's language access programs on behalf of a class of residents.

 Areas of Focus